bertofurth/Seagate-Central-Toolchain/README.md

 https://github.com/mauro-dellachiesa/seagate-nas-central-toolchain

 which builds a Seagate Central toolchain based on gcc 4.4.x.
-In contrast, this project works with contemporary versions of gcc to build a toolchain based on contempory versions of gcc (5.x.x and above).
+In contrast, this project works with contemporary versions of gcc on the build host to build a toolchain based on contempory versions of gcc (5.x.x and above).

 This procedure has been tested to work on the following build platforms